 On December 28, 1806, Thomas Jefferson wrote from Washington to his joiner James Dinsmore regarding progress of the ongoing construction projects at Monticello and Poplar Forest.
 Jefferson concluded the letter by adding yet another task to the growing list of jobs, a task prompted by his exasperation with the drunken behavior and erratic performance of his blacksmith, William Stewart.
 Jefferson told Dinsmore, "Stewart’s conduct is so intolerable that I must soon dismiss him.
 I wish you therefore to put up the Venetian blinds of the Porticle of the S.E.
-Piazza, as he alone can probably make those hinges.
-Give to the top a thorough repair and would it not be better to cover it with sheet iron of such thickness as to have but one tuck?"
+Piazza, as he alone can probably make those hinges. give to the top a thorough repair: and would it not be better to cover it with sheet iron of such thickness as to have but one tuck?"

 The "porticle" or Venetian porch, as Jefferson sometimes called it, was one of two matching louvered structures at Monticello that enclosed the small terraces at the south and east corners of the house.
-They flanked the southeast piazza which Jefferson used as a greenhouse and workshop, and they adjoined his study and library.
+They flanked the southeast piazza, which Jefferson used as a greenhouse and workshop, and they adjoined his study and library.
 Photographs show the enclosures before they were removed in about 1893.
-Very likely the work Jefferson had in mind for Dinsmore was the hanging of louvered doors in the archways, seen missing in the 1870s photographs but replaced--or more accurately, substituted--in later images.
+Very likely the work Jefferson had in mind for Dinsmore was the hanging of louvered doors in the archways, seen missing in the 1870s photographs but replaced – or more accurately, substituted – in later images.
 We know in fact from one of Jefferson's annotated drawings that he ordered two tiers of double bi-fold, louvered doors with movable slats.
 Each tier of blinds was to be four feet high and each set hinged so that when not in use they would fold compactly against the piers that support the arch.

-- William L. Beiswanger, "Jefferson's Venetian Porches Restored," Monticello Newsletter 9 no. 2 (1998), 1-2.
+- William L. Beiswanger, "Jefferson's Venetian Porches Restored," Monticello Newsletter 9, no. 2 (1998), 1-2.

-- Beiswanger, William L. "Thomas Jefferson and the Art of Living Out of Doors," Magazine Antiques 157 no. 4 (2000): 594-605.
+- Beiswanger, William L. "Thomas Jefferson and the Art of Living Out of Doors," Magazine Antiques 157, no. 4 (2000): 594-605.